dib-lab/charcoal/doc/README.md

 ### Running charcoal from the development repo

-You will need to run `pip install -e .` in the charcoal devleopment repo in order to use the `charcoal` command from the development version.
+You will need to run `pip install -e .` in the charcoal development repo in order to use the `charcoal` command from the development version.